devp12345/devs-images-backend-challenge/README.md

 - Allow for Bulk operations, such as uploading, deleting, and setting discounts to multiple images at once
 - Convert to an online "marketplace" so that customer purchases will pay out to the admin who posts them
 - Containerize this server with Docker and host to allow for a reliable CI/CD pipeline
-- Complete documentation to outlines all the features, endpoints, requests/responses from the endpoints
+- Create documentation to outline all the features, endpoints, requests/responses from the endpoints and to provide sample calls to endpoints